amari-calipso/UniV/README.md

 - UniV is **convenient**.
 The user interface is designed to be as intuitive as possible, without shoving too many things in front of the user.
 It has a bunch of quality of life features to make experimentation easier and visualization more enjoyable, and it even provides [an extremely simple custom scripting language for automating visualizations](#the-univ-automation-language), perfect for creating videos without needing to interact with the program, or for creating complex shuffles by combining existing ones!
 - UniV is **universal**.
 As mentioned before, you can run a lot of things on UniV, as long as it has a translation layer for your language and API;
 - UniV is **modular**.
 The architecture is built in such a way that it's easy to add new components to UniV.
 Want a new visual style? or a new sound system perhaps? a new algorithm? check how easy it is to [add it yourself](#how-to-add-an-algorithm)!
 - UniV is **great for creating videos**.
-Thanks to its integration with [ffmpeg](https://ffmpeg.org/), UniV is able to produce high quality videos without needing any recording software, and without any frame drops, as the video is generated from scratch instead of it being a screen recording;
+Thanks to its integration with [ffmpeg](https://ffmpeg.org/), UniV is able to produce high quality videos without needing any recording software, and without any frame drops, as the video is generated from scratch instead of it being a screen recording.
+Render mode even provides an option to automatically generate timestamps for your videos, that way it's very easy to add them to the description of your video in platforms such as YouTube;
 - UniV loves **open source**.
 Contributions and forks are more than welcome, and UniV attempts to be as open and accessible as possible for developers.

 # Run or build